davpoolechem/group-programming-modern-cxx/src/constexpr/README.md

-# constexpr demo
+# constexpr
-Demo of constexpr, using compile-time computation of factorials.
+Demo of constexpr feature, using compile-time computation of factorials.

-File list:
+# File list:
 - constexpr.cpp: Factorial impl at compile-time using constexpr
 - noconstexpr.cpp: Factorial impl at runtime
 - expr.cpp: "Factorial impl" using hard-coded value
 - tmp.cpp: Factorial impl at compile-time using template metaprogramming

+# Makefile
+- `make asm` builds disassembly files
+- `make exe` builds executable binaries.
+- `make` builds both disassembly and executable files.

+# Notes
+This feature has no real corollary in Python as far as I am aware, since Python is not a compiled language. :)